dezzak/lmld-constitution/constitution.md

   5.3.
 The general and financial business of the Local Party shall be controlled and carried on by the Executive Committee, subject to the decisions of General Meetings and in compliance with the Political Parties, Elections and Referendums Act 2000.
 The Executive Committee shall consist of:
     (a) The Officers;
     (b) Four (4) Ordinary Members to be elected annually in the same manner as the Officers, two (2) for each of the Parliamentary Constituencies;
-    (c) The Party’s Members of Parliament for the Constituencies, and the prospective Parliamentary Candidates;
+    (c) The Party's Members of Parliament for the Constituencies, and the prospective Parliamentary Candidates;
-    (d) Two (2) representatives of the Party’s members from the Lancashire County Council representing electoral divisions within the Constituency, elected by and from such members;
+    (d) Two (2) representatives of the Party's members from the Lancashire County Council representing electoral divisions within the Constituency, elected by and from such members;
-    (e) Two (2) representatives of the Party’s members from each district council group of the Lancaster City Council representing wards within the Constituencies, elected by and from such members;
+    (e) Two (2) representatives of the Party's members from each district council group of the Lancaster City Council representing wards within the Constituencies, elected by and from such members;
-    (f) Two (2) representatives elected by and from each local Branch of the Party (including the Party’s Youth and Student Organisation);
+    (f) Two (2) representatives elected by and from each local Branch of the Party (including the Party's Youth and Student Organisation);
-    (g) The Local Party’s Agent or Organiser.
+    (g) The Local Party's Agent or Organiser.
   5.4.
 The Executive Committee may co-opt up to four (4) additional members, for a term expiring not later than the next following AGM.
 The power of co-option shall be used, inter alia, to ensure if possible that no more than two-thirds of the Executive Committee (other than under Sections 5.3 (c) - (g)), are of the same sex, and that there is fair representation of under represented communities in the locality, taking into account race, religion, age, disability, gender or sexual orientation and that this would create a composition of the Executive that reflects the community the Local Party serves.
   5.5.
 The Honorary President is entitled to attend all meetings of the Executive Committee.
 Meetings of the Executive Committee shall be open to members of the Local Party as space permits.
   5.6.
 The Executive Committee may fill any vacancy occurring among the Officers or the Ordinary Members.
 Any vacancy in the Chair shall be filled from the existing Executive Committee members.
 The Secretary shall within seven days notify any change of Officers to the Regional Party and to the Chief Executive of the Federal Party.